 Maybe you say, “I feel afraid.”
 Maybe you say, “I start running.”
 Maybe you say, “I completely freeze up and start sweating.”

 There is a lot that goes into our emotions.
 We don’t just feel them in our minds - we experience them in our bodies, too.
 Emotions may drive voluntary or involuntary behaviors.
+But the two-factor theory of emotion suggests that both the recognition of your sweat and the recognition of your fear of clowns goes into your emotions.

 The Two Factors